ThomasSpradling/FEM-qr-code-component/README.md

 ## **What I learned**

-This was a good introduction to design—an area web development that I am not as good with.
+This was a good introduction to design—an area of web development that I am not as good with.
 Going from design to CSS sometimes is challenging, and getting a handle of this has been great.
 I am fairly new to Tailwind, so I am trying to pick up tricks along the way with that too.